How to Get FHA Approval on a Condo

 How to Find FHA-Approved Condos

-you have your heart set on a condo and an FHA loan in particular,
+If you have your heart set on a condo and an FHA loan, checking

-it's simple to check the condo's status online.
-The HUD manages the
+the condo's status online is simple.
+HUD manages the FHA loan

-FHA loan program and publishes a list of FHA-approved condominiums
+program and publishes a list of FHA-approved condominiums to assist

 The list will not contain FHA-approved condominiums for sale in your